 - Heinlein also used the trope (again for real, not for laughs) in his earlier novel Space Cadet — one of the cadets is given tapes to learn Venusian in his sleep.
 When he wakes up, he's disappointed that it apparently didn't take—until one of his fellow cadets (a colonist from Venus) cusses in Venusian and the protagonist replies in the same language without even thinking about it.

-- The Wayside School books has one student, a Heavy Sleeper, never being disturbed by the others on Ms. Jewell's insistence that she's sleep-learning.
+- The Wayside School books has one student, a Heavy Sleeper, never being disturbed by the others on Mrs. Jewls's insistence that she's sleep-learning.
 At least one tie-in book hints this may be right.

 - An episode of Boy Meets World had Eric Matthews learn to skate by listening to a dieting tape that his friend had dubbed over.
 Naturally, not all of the original audio was removed, leading him to freak out over, and then run away from, unhealthy food at the end of the episode.
 In the middle of a date.

 - Friends: Chandler borrows a tape to help him quit smoking, which unfortunately offers such encouragement as "You are a strong, confident woman who does not need to smoke".
-He then spends the rest of the episode behaving in a very effeminate manner, in one of the show's more dim-witted subplots.
+He then spends the rest of the episode behaving in a very effeminate manner.

 - The classic Nickelodeon show Clarissa Explains It All had an episode where Clarissa wanted to memorize all the lines of a play she was starring in overnight (she'd signed up to be the understudy, and didn't expect to need to know it).
 So she played a recording of the play in her sleep.
 It seemed to work at first, but then she started reciting lines of the play mixed in, with lines from other famous plays ("If you believe in fairies, clap your hands!") due to tapes causing her to dream of being an actress in other shows.

-- An experiment in unconscious learning in The Prisoner was a cover for rather more unwholesome experimentation.
-Of course, in The Prisoner they can see your dreams through the lamp over your bed.
+- An experiment in unconscious learning in The Prisoner (1967) was a cover for rather more unwholesome experimentation.
+Of course, in this show they can see your dreams through the lamp over your bed.

 - One episode of Round the Twist has Bronson helping Pete to cram for an exam by reading the textbook to him at midnight.
 Then Bronson begins reading a superhero comic aloud, causing Pete to become convinced he's a superhero.
 Hilarity Ensues.